Written by Fern Thompson

 A person might also have general fear or anxiety about being emotionally close with another person.
 Due to trust issues or past experiences, for example.
 This can then translate into a fear of sexual intimacy.

 What can cause Genophobia?

-Like I say it’s not just sexual assault that can cause Genophobia, other reasons can also cause the fear; these could be health issues such as
+Like I say it’s not just sexual assault that can cause Genophobia, other reasons can also cause fear; these could be health issues such as:

 - Erectile dysfunction.
 Difficulty obtaining and sustaining an erection.
 Although it’s treatable, it might lead to feelings of embarrassment, shame, or stress.